hsvgbkhgbv/shapley-q-learning/README.md

 # SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning

-This is the implementation of the paper SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning (https://arxiv.org/abs/2105.15013).
+This is the implementation of the paper SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning (https://arxiv.org/abs/2105.15013), published on NeurIPS 2022.

 The implementation is based on PyMARL (https://github.com/oxwhirl/pymarl/).
 Please refer to that repo for more documentation.